 In 1924, Western Electric engineer Walter Shewhart proposed a method for statistical quality control.
 Enter W. Edwards Deming, considered by many the father of quality management.
 Deming successfully applied Shewhart’s methods to war manufacturing during World War II, where statistical process control helped the armed forces speed up inspections without sacrificing safety.

 Once the war and government contracts were at an end, many American managers put aside statistical quality control processes.
-This frustrated Deming, who found a receptive audience for his ideas in Japan.
+This frustrated Deming, who found a receptive audience for his ideas for a modern quality management system in Japan.

 The Post-War Quality Revolution